Chiesa Matrice, Erice: Collapse and Neo-Gothic reconstruction (19th century)

 The interior collapsed in 1853.
 Reconstruction followed in a Neo-Gothic idiom, and the church was reopened in 1865.
-The works were directed by Fra Francesco La Rocca (OFM Conv.), who adopted a double-transept plan that heightens the building’s sense of monumentality.
+The works were directed by Fra Francesco La Rocca (OFM Conv.), who adopted a double-transept plan that heightens the building's sense of monumentality.
 The 19th-century decorative program includes elaborate ribbed vaults and rich stucco work consistent with contemporary Sicilian Neo-Gothic practice.

 Architecture

 The church has a three-aisled basilican plan with a double transept (one immediately inside the entrance and one before the presbytery).
 The 19th-century reconstruction was directed by Fra Francesco La Rocca; the design is associated with the circle of Federico Travaglini.

 Façade

 Built in the Chiaramontan Gothic idiom, the church has a gabled façade with Ghibelline battlements.
 The main portal, dating to the 14th century, is framed by a double saw-tooth (seghettata) arch; above it is a Gothic-style rose window installed in the 1950s, flanked by two small oculi.

-On the north side the elevation resembles a civil building incorporated into the church’s perimeter.
+On the north side the elevation resembles a civil building incorporated into the church's perimeter.
 A Catalan-style portal with diamond-point rustication is surmounted by a refined window and flag-holders, while to the south (along Via Chiaramonte) an earlier ogival portal survives.
-During the tenure of Archpriest Carvini (late 17th century), nine stone crosses—traditionally from the Temple of Venus Erycina—were set into this south wall; they are recorded as having been affixed in 1685.
+During the tenure of Archpriest Vito Carvini (late 17th century), nine stone crosses—traditionally from the Temple of Venus Erycina—were set into this south wall; they are recorded as having been affixed in 1685.

 Two external features define the monumentality of the complex: the freestanding bell tower and the portico.